grew-nlp/grew_doc/content/doc/json.md

 3	are	be	AUX	VA	Mood=Ind|Number=Plur|Tense=Pres|VerbForm=Fin	4	aux	_	_
 ```

-will give the following JSON node object:
+corresponds to the following JSON node object:
 ```json_alt
 {
   "form": "are",